marci-pires/WikiHadatac/HADatAc-User-Guide.md

 ## 1.1.
 On Linux (Production)

 [This section](https://github.com/paulopinheiro1234/hadatac/wiki/1.1.-Installing-for-Linux-(Production)) provides the installation instructions for HADatAc on Linux.
-This PRODUCTION installation is based on a distribution package and requires comprehensive configuration of the app.
+This PRODUCTION installation is based on a distribution package and requires comprehensive configuration of the app including connection to an emailer.
 Production installation is required when the installation is expected to be **used by multiple users**, and the app is **regularly upgraded** by an upgrade script.

 ## 1.2.
 On Linux (Development)